gtoff/ros_orchestration_salt/README.md

     salt-key -F master

-Copy the master.pub fingerprint from the Local Keys section, and then set this value as the 'master_finger' in the minion configuration file on the minion. i.e., on your minion, edit the file /etc/salt/minion:
+Copy the master.pub fingerprint from the Local Keys section, and then set this value as the 'master_finger' in the minion configuration file.
+I.e., on your minion, edit the file /etc/salt/minion:
   - uncomment the line saying '#master: salt' and replace 'salt' with your master (host) IP address
   - edit the line saying 'master_finger' adding the value of the master.pub fingerprint